diffblue/cbmc/doc/cprover-manual/properties.md

 -   **Undefined shifts.** Check for shifts with excessive distance.

-We refrain from explaining the properties above in detail.
+We won't explain the properties in detail.
 Most of them relate to behaviors that are left undefined by the respective language semantics.
 For a discussion on why these behaviors are usually very undesirable, read [this](http://blog.regehr.org/archives/213) blog post